JayTG/Azure-Fundamentals/README.md

 - With Logic Apps, you use a GUI to define the actions and how they relate to one another.

 ![Screenshot 2022-04-08 110018](https://user-images.githubusercontent.com/87706066/162414583-a79d2338-ba36-41eb-88e4-14c467d02386.png)

+## What is Azure Virtual Desktop?
+Azure Virtual Desktop is a desktop and application virtualization service that runs on the cloud.
+It enables your users to use a cloud-hosted version of Windows from any location.
+Azure Virtual Desktop works across devices like Windows, Mac, iOS, Android, and Linux.
+It works with apps that you can use to access remote desktops and apps.
+You can also use most modern browsers to access Azure Virtual Desktop-hosted experiences.

+### Provide the best user experience
+Users have the freedom to connect to Azure Virtual Desktop with any device over the internet.
+They use an Azure Virtual Desktop client to connect to published Windows desktops and applications.
+This client can be a native application on the device or an Azure Virtual Desktop HTML5 web client.
+User sign-in to Azure Virtual Desktop is fast because user profiles are containerized using FSLogix.

+During login, the user profile container is dynamically added to the computing environment.
+The user profile is immediately available and looks exactly like a local user profile in the system.

+### Enhance security
+Azure Virtual Desktop provides centralized security management for users' desktops with Azure Active Directory.
+With Azure Virtual Desktop, data and applications are isolated from the local hardware.
+Azure Virtual Desktop instead of running them on a remote server.
+The risk of confidential data being saved on personal devices is minimized.

+This type of connection is more secure than the Remote Desktop Protocol.

+## What are some key features of Azure Virtual Desktop?

+### Simplified management
+Azure Virtual Desktop is an Azure service, so it will be familiar to Azure administrators.
+You use Azure AD and RBACs to manage access to resources.
+With Azure, you also get tools to automate VM deployments, manage VM updates, and provide disaster recovery.
+As with other Azure services, Azure Virtual Desktop uses Azure Monitor for monitoring and alerts.
+This standardization lets admins identify issues through a single interface.

+### Performance management
+Azure Virtual Desktop gives you options to load balance users on your VM host pools.
+Host pools are collections of VMs with the same configuration assigned to multiple users.
+For the best performance, you can configure load balancing to occur as users sign in (breadth mode).
+With breadth mode, users are sequentially allocated across the host pool for your workload.
+To save costs, you can configure your VMs for depth mode load balancing where users are fully allocated on one VM before moving to the next.
+Azure Virtual Desktop provides tools to automatically provision additional VMs when incoming demand exceeds a specified threshold.

+### Multi-session Windows 10 deployment
+Azure Virtual Desktop lets you use Windows 10 Enterprise multi-session, the only Windows client-based operating system that enables multiple concurrent users on a single VM.
+Azure Virtual Desktop also provides a more consistent experience with broader application support compared to Windows Server-based operating systems.

+## How can you reduce costs with Azure Virtual Desktop?

+### Bring your own licenses
+Azure Virtual Desktop is available to you at no additional cost if you have an eligible Microsoft 365 license.
+Just pay for the Azure resources used by Azure Virtual Desktop.

+- Bring your eligible Windows or Microsoft 365 license to get Windows 10 Enterprise and Windows 7 Enterprise desktops and apps at no additional cost.
+- If you're an eligible Microsoft Remote Desktop Services Client Access License customer, Windows Server Remote Desktop Services desktops and apps are available at no additional cost.

+### Save on compute costs
+Buy one-year or three-year Azure Reserved Virtual Machine Instances to save you up to 72 percent versus pay-as-you-go pricing.
+You can pay for a reservation up front or monthly.
+Reservations provide a billing discount and don't affect the runtime state of your resources.

+---

+## What is Azure virtual networking?
+Azure virtual networks enable Azure resources, such as VMs, web apps, and databases, to communicate with each other, with users on the internet, and with your on-premises client computers.
+You can think of an Azure network as an extension of your on-premises network with resources that links other Azure resources.

+Azure virtual networks provide the following key networking capabilities:
+- Isolation and segmentation
+- Internet communications
+- Communicate between Azure resources
+- Communicate with on-premises resources
+- Route network traffic
+- Filter network traffic
+- Connect virtual networks

+## Isolation and segmentation
+Azure virtual network allows you to create multiple isolated virtual networks.
+When you set up a virtual network, you define a private IP address space by using either public or private IP address ranges.
+The public IP range only exists within the virtual network and isn't internet routable.
+You can divide that IP address space into subnets and allocate part of the defined address space to each named subnet.

+For name resolution, you can use the name resolution service that's built in to Azure.
+You can also configure the virtual network to use an internal or an external DNS server.

+## Internet communications
+A VM in Azure can connect to the internet by default.
+You can enable incoming connections from the internet by assigning a public IP address to the VM or by putting the VM behind a public load balancer.
+For VM management, you can connect via the Azure CLI, Remote Desktop Protocol, or Secure Shell.

+## Communicate between Azure resources
+You'll want to enable Azure resources to communicate securely with each other.
+You can do that in one of two ways:
+- **Virtual networks** Virtual networks can connect not only VMs but other Azure resources, such as the App Service Environment for Power Apps, Azure Kubernetes Service, and Azure virtual machine scale sets.
+- **Service endpoints** You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.
+This approach enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.

+## Communicate with on-premises resources
+Azure virtual networks enable you to link resources together in your on-premises environment and within your Azure subscription.
+In effect, you can create a network that spans both your local and cloud environments.
+There are three mechanisms for you to achieve this connectivity:
+- ** Point-to-site virtual private networks** The typical approach to a virtual private network (VPN) connection is from a computer outside your organization, back into your corporate network.
+In this case, the client computer initiates an encrypted VPN connection to connect that computer to the Azure virtual network.
+- **Site-to-site virtual private networks** A site-to-site VPN links your on-premises VPN device or gateway to the Azure VPN gateway in a virtual network.
+In effect, the devices in Azure can appear as being on the local network.
+The connection is encrypted and works over the internet.
+- **Azure ExpressRoute** For environments where you need greater bandwidth and even higher levels of security, Azure ExpressRoute is the best approach.
+ExpressRoute provides a dedicated private connectivity to Azure that doesn't travel over the internet.
+(You'll learn more about ExpressRoute in a separate unit later in this module.)

+## Route network traffic
+By default, Azure routes traffic between subnets on any connected virtual networks, on-premises networks, and the internet.
+You can also control routing and override those settings, as follows:
+- **Route tables** A route table allows you to define rules about how traffic should be directed.
+You can create custom route tables that control how packets are routed between subnets.
+- **Border Gateway Protocol** Border Gateway Protocol (BGP) works with Azure VPN gateways, Azure Route Server, or ExpressRoute to propagate on-premises BGP routes to Azure virtual networks.

+## Filter network traffic
+Azure virtual networks enable you to filter traffic between subnets by using the following approaches:
+- **Network security groups** A network security group is an Azure resource that can contain multiple inbound and outbound security rules.
+You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port, and protocol.
+- **Network virtual appliances** A network virtual appliance is a specialized VM that can be compared to a hardened network appliance.
+A network virtual appliance carries out a particular network function, such as running a firewall or performing wide area network (WAN) optimization.

+## Connect virtual networks
+You can link virtual networks together by using virtual network peering.
+Peering enables resources in each virtual network to communicate with each other.
+These virtual networks can be in separate regions, which allows you to create a global interconnected network through Azure.

+User-defined routes (UDR) are a significant update to Azure’s Virtual Networks that allows for greater control over network traffic flow.
+This method allows network administrators to control the routing tables between subnets within a VNet, as well as between VNets.